 Supported .Net platform build runners:

 - MSBuild (requires .Net Framework or Mono installed on the build agent.
-Since TeamCity 8.1, Microsoft® Build Tools 2013 is also supported.)
+Since TeamCity 8.0.5 Microsoft Build Tools 2013 are also supported.)

 - NAnt versions 0.85 - 0.91 alpha 2 (requires .Net Framework or Mono installed on the build agent)